Foods to Avoid in Addiction Recovery

 By Cristina Utti M.F.A., M.A.

-It is a well-known fact that drug and alcohol abuse causes havoc on the body.
+It is a well-known fact that alcohol and drug abuse causes havoc on the body.

 Most drug treatment centers incorporate 12-step programs, counseling, and addiction education into the daily schedules of their clients.
 These approaches serve the psychological and emotional needs of the client and are a necessary part of recovery.
 However, the physical needs of the client are also important and should not be overlooked.
 The most successful recovery programs are those that take a holistic approach to recovery, feeding the mind, body, and spirit.